How to Budget: A Step-by-Step Guide That You Can Stick to

 Cash Envelope Budget

-The cash envelope system is good for those who have problems overspending on variable expenses like groceries or entertainment.
+The cash envelope system is a good budget for people who have problems overspending on variable expenses like groceries or entertainment.

-Review your monthly income and average expenses to determine how much you spend in each category.
+Review your monthly income and average expenses to determine the amount of money you spend in each category.

 Then take out your envelopes, label them by spending category and fill them up with their cash allocations.
 (You don’t need to use envelopes for fixed costs like rent or car insurance.)

-When you’ve spent all the cash in an envelope, you can no longer spend in that category for the rest of the month.
+When you’ve spent all the cash in an envelope, you can no longer spend money in that category for the rest of the month.
+It’s a simple, visible way to keep track of your spending.

-Step 4: Find the Best Budgeting Tool for You & Learn How to Use it
+Step 4: Find the Best Budgeting Too for You & Learn How to Use it

 Remember when I said you’re not alone in this quest to budget your money?
 Well, there are some tools that can help.